What Is the Statute of Limitations on Tax Refunds?

 Congress has built several exceptions into the statute of limitations for specific situations.
 Under IRC Section 6511(d)(1), claims involving bad debts or worthless securities get a seven-year lookback period instead of three.
 This recognizes that determining when a debt becomes worthless often involves uncertainty that takes years to resolve.

-For taxpayers who are financially disabled -- meaning unable to manage their financial affairs due to a medically determinable physical or mental impairment -- IRC Section 6511(h) suspends the statute of limitations during the period of disability.
+For taxpayers who are financially disabled, meaning unable to manage their financial affairs due to a medically determinable physical or mental impairment, IRC Section 6511(h) suspends the statute of limitations during the period of disability.
 The taxpayer must not have had anyone acting on their behalf, such as a spouse or power of attorney, during the suspension period.
 This provision requires documentation, typically a physician's statement, to support the claim.

 Military service members receive extensions under the Servicemembers Civil Relief Act, which suspends certain tax deadlines during periods of military service.
 IRC Section 7508 provides additional relief for those serving in combat zones or contingency operations, extending deadlines by the period of service plus 180 days.